Florence Blenkiron: Motorcycle racing

 Blenkiron rode her first motorcycle at the age of sixteen.
 She joined in the first Ladies Race at Brooklands race course in 1928 which had been organised by Lady Malcolm Campbell.
-Her next race at Brooklands was on 30 September 1933 which is when it is thought she first met Teresa Wallach.
+Her next race at Brooklands was on 30 September 1933 which is when it is thought she first met Theresa Wallach.
 On 18 October 1933, Blenkiron won her first race, the Three-lap All-Comer's Handicap, becoming the first woman to win a race open to both men and women.
 Blenkiron and Wallach joined various motorcycle groups and competed in competitions to improve their skills.
 They shared a house in south London and Wallach took to calling Florence "Blenk".

 On 14 April 1934, Blenkiron became the first woman to break the 100-mile per hour barrier on a motorcycle, riding a 500cc Grindlay-Peerless bike.
 She reached the speed of 102.06 mph and was awarded the British Motor Cycle Racing Club's Gold Star Award.
 Only two other women have ever received this award, Beatrice Shilling in August 1934 and Theresa Wallach in 1939.

 Blenkiron was interested in visiting family friends in Cape Town and after a joking conversation about getting there by motorcycle, the two women started to plan a trip in earnest.
 The planning took over a year, and sponsorship was hard to come by at first, until Phelon and Moore Ltd. became interested in the project, offering them a choice of model from their catalogue.
 They chose a 600cc Panther, registration number YG 7474.
 Other sponsors then emerged, including the provision of the trailer and sidecar by Watsonian Squire, and Blenkiron proceeded to stress test the equipment at various events in 1934.